danmayer/coverband/README.md

 ## TODO

 * improve the configuration flow (only one time redis setup etc)
+  * a suggestion was a .coverband file which stores the config block (can't use initializers because we try to load before rails)
 * fix performance by logging to files that purge later
+* add support for zadd http://redis.io/topics/data-types-intro so one could determine single hits versus multiple hits on a line.
+Letting us determine the most executed code in production.

 ## Completed